vlad-at-work/trm-quiz/README.md

 `Array.isArray()` is available on IE9+ so this seems like a reasonable solution which will work on the vast majority of modern browsers.

-Finally, I've added the function `deepFlattenArray()` to a gimmicky module `Utils` as we need to use it for Jest as welll as remain available for import anywhere else in the app. `Utils` seemed as appropriate name as any.
+Finally, I've added the function `deepFlattenArray()` to a gimmicky module `Utils` as we need to use it for Jest as well as remain available for import anywhere else in the app. `Utils` seemed as appropriate name as any.

 ### Tools: